 The starting point is finding your signal; your message.
 If you can’t articulate your message with absolute clarity then it’s likely that you will craft and deliver a presentation that will be fraught with noise.

-– Will it make a difference to them?
+– See it as making a difference to them

 If you can’t answer each of these questions with a resounding yes then you have to go back to the drawing board.

 Once you have your signal give some careful thought to everything you later plan to say to and show your audience.

 If it doesn’t support your message and isn’t aligned to your objective of being clear, concise and compelling then you can be sure it’s noise and it will interfere with your signal.

 What looks, feels and sounds right to you may still appear as a distraction to your audience.
 Don’t leave it to chance, share this article with someone your trust to help you, deliver your presentation to them and ask them to point out the noise.

 Crucially, ask them if they received your signal, understand and will remember your message.

 If you need help cutting out the noise when presenting: